AGENTS FOR GOOD

 Quick answer: The Agent for Good program is a simple $100 entry point that helps people begin growing food in small spaces while supporting a broader movement focused on food resilience, local sharing, and scalable community impact.

-$100 Participation: Start with a simple, practical growing system designed to help you grow food, share it, and take your first step into the Growing To Give ecosystem.
+$100 Participation: Start with a simple, practical growing system designed to help you grow food, help another through sharing, and take your first step into becoming part of the Growing To Give family.

 What Is the Agent for Good Program?

-It is designed for individuals, families, hobby growers, first-time supporters, and community-minded participants who want a simple way to begin growing food and helping others do the same.
+It is designed for individuals, families, hobby growers, first-time supporters, and community-minded participants who want a simple way to begin growing food while helping others do the same through the program’s Get One – Give One model.

 The goal is simple: make it easy to start.